bvibber/mediawiki-svn/lucene-search-2/README.txt

    table parameters, image parameters (except caption) are not indexed.

  - query parser, faster search query parsing, enables prefixes for namespaces, e.g. 'help:editing pages'.
 Prefixes are localized within MediaWiki.
-Can do category searches e.g. 'smoked category:cheeses'.
 Rewrites all of these so that stemmed present are present but add less to document score.

  - (hopefully) robust architecture, with threads pinging hosts that are down, and search daemons trying alternatives if host holding part of the